Imbick/ecka-dillon/README.md

-# ecka-dillon
+# Dillon plugin for Ecka
-Dillon plugin for Ecka
+This is the public repository of the Dillon plugin for Ecka.